Skip to main content

 Although rooted in Southern England, Jenny has travelled widely and gathered influences from Europe and beyond.
 Painting is fundamental to her practice, especially with earth pigments and minerals.

-For the past few years I have increasingly used natural pigments in my work (both found and also commercially prepared).
+For the past few years I have increasingly used natural pigments for painting (both found and also commercially prepared).
 These range from local earth colours to lapis lazuli and Egyptian Blue.
-Recently, using oak galls and walnuts from the vicinity of the dig I’ve also made drawing ink.
+Recently I’ve also made drawing ink with oak galls and walnuts from the vicinity of the dig.
+Foraged earth also goes particularly well with watercolour paper, particularly Khadi paper, which is my preferred surface.

 Earlier I made many paintings on Khadi paper including a series relating to Calais Jungle camp (following a volunteering visit there in early 2016), an East Devon Way commission of 25 paintings in 2018.
 During the pandemic from 2020-22 my palette turned almost exclusively to blue as cyanotype techniques were combined with painting with lapis lazuli, other blue pigments and watercolours.
 Now the colours have changed again with continuing work relating to the landscapes of other planets, south coast of England seascapes and the nearby, rapidly evolving archaeological excavation.